English football fans set to be allowed back into stadiums in October, says Prime Minister | Goal.com

 Johnson's announcement raises the slight possibility that this year's FA Cup final - re-scheduled for August 1 - could be played in front of some fans.
 However, it is more likely that small groups of supporters will not be allowed into grounds until the 2020-21 season has begun.

-The current Premier League season concludes on July 26 and the 2020-21 campaign is set to start in the second week of August.
+The current Premier League season concludes on July 26 and the 2020-21 campaign is potentially set to start either at the end of August or in the second week of September.

 Details as to how the government plans will be implemented by football have not yet been revealed, with the possibility of social distancing being enforced in stadia in October, and grounds being unable to reopen at full capacity, still seemingly likely.